ghiggi/gpm_api/README.md

 - 3. Introduction to image patch extraction [[Notebook][tut3_patch_link]][[Colab][colab3_patch_link]]

 The associated python scripts are also provided in the `tutorial` folder.

+## Citation

+If you are using GPM-API in your publication please cite our paper:

+TODO: GMD

+You can cite the Zenodo code publication of GPM-API by:

+> Ghiggi Gionata & XXXX . ghiggi/gpm_api.
+Zenodo. https://doi.org/10.5281/zenodo.XXXXX

+If you want to cite a specific version, have a look at the [Zenodo site](https://doi.org/10.5281/zenodo.XXXXX).

 ## Requirements:

 - [xarray](https://docs.xarray.dev/en/stable/)